Pork and chicken are the two most widely consumed types of meat worldwide. They are affordable, easily accessible, and can be cooked in various ways.

 Chicken has more protein than pork, especially chicken breast.

-Both chicken and pork are delicious types of meat.
+You can eat pork, chicken, or both.
+Chicken and pork are both delicious types of meat.
 They have plenty of essential amino acids, vitamins, and minerals.
-If you’re trying to lose weight, choose lean cuts, such as chicken breast.

-Make sure to buy quality cuts of chicken and pork to get the best health benefits.
-During the past two years, I’ve been ordering meat from ButcherBox, a meat delivery service with a wide range of heritage-bred pork cuts and poultry raised crate-free.
-And if you'd like to read our ButcherBox review, you can click this link.
+For the past two years, I’ve ordered meat from ButcherBox.
+They have the best meat delivery service with a wide range of quality heritage-bred pork cuts and poultry raised crate-free.

 References: